District Council Boundary Review

 On 25 October 2016 the LGBCE wrote to the Council to confirm the commencement of the consultation on ward boundaries.
 The LGBCE stated that it was “…….minded to recommend that 48 district councillors should be elected to Tendring District Council in future.….”

-Tendring District Council responded to the consultation on ward boundaries and has submitted to the LGBCE a proposed scheme of ward boundaries (documents below include a commentary, a spreadsheet showing the current and proposed wards and a map of the new proposed wards).
+Tendring District Council responded to the consultation on ward boundaries and submitted to the LGBCE a proposed scheme of ward boundaries (documents below include a commentary, a spreadsheet showing the current and proposed wards and a map of the new proposed wards).

 Parliamentary Boundary Review 2018